citp/privacy-policy-historical/b/bu/bur/burst.net.md

 ### CONTACTING US

 Please contact us if you have comments or questions about any of our policies or our website.
-For information about your payment or order, please contact us at 1-918-960-0191 during office hours (9am - 5pm CST).
+For information about your payment or order, please contact us at 1-918-960-0191 we are available by phone 24/7/365.

 Our mailing address is:
 304 Reunion Center